-Your landlord owes you certain duties under the law, and perhaps under your lease as well.
-First, as a tenant, you have the right to a livable, safe and clean apartment.
+Your landlord owes you certain duties under the law and under your lease, if you have one.
+As a tenant, you have the right to a livable, safe and clean apartment.
 This is called the warranty of habitability.
-This right is implied in your lease even if your lease does not actually say this.
+This right is automatically part of your lease even if your lease does not actually say this.
 Also, your lease cannot say that you give up this right.
-If it does try to state that you give up your right to a livable, safe and clean apartment, the court will not enforce that part of the lease.
-Under the Housing Stability & Tenant Protection Act of 2019 (HSTPA), the warranty of habitability was amended to include a duty to repair.
+If your lease states, in any way, that you give up your right to a livable, safe and clean apartment, the court will not enforce that part of the lease.
+Under the Housing Stability & Tenant Protection Act of 2019 (HSTPA), the warranty of habitability was changed to include a duty to repair.
 The public areas of your building are also covered by the warranty of habitability.

-If your apartment does not have adequate heat or hot water on a regular basis, then your landlord has breached or violated the warranty of habitability.
+If your apartment does not have adequate heat or hot water on a regular basis, then your landlord has violated the warranty of habitability.
 Also, if your landlord fails to rid your apartment of an insect infestation, this may violate the warranty of habitability.
 However, if you cause the unlivable, unsafe or unclean condition by causing damage to your apartment, then you must fix it and it is not your landlord’s responsibility.

-You may also try to make the necessary repairs yourself, and then subtract the reasonable repair costs from your rent payment, but this is risky as well.
-This should be done only after giving the landlord notice in writing and a reasonable opportunity to do the repairs himself.
+You may also try to make the necessary repairs yourself and then subtract the reasonable repair costs from your rent payment, but this is risky as well.
+This should be done only after giving the landlord notice in writing and a reasonable opportunity to do the repairs.
 If you do this, you should be sure to keep all receipts for such repairs.
 Also, be sure to take photographs of the bad conditions and be sure to keep them in a safe place in your computer or file.